pdolezal/net.yetamine.nls/README.md

 The discovery can even aggregate resources from multiple classes into a single resource package, so that it is possible to have multiple `enum`s for different purposes and "implementing" different resource types, while the clients use a single common resource package without being aware of such split.
 The approach works for usual constant as well (i.e., there is absolutely no requirement to use `enum`s only).

 The discovery enables yet another interesting possibility: the template for translating the resources to other languages can be generated from the sources (well, the tool might be some next project), which we consider to be a better solution than occasional reverse approach when the source code with the resource references is generated from a resource.

+### How much does it cost? ###

+Since any façade is another layer of indirection, it introduces some (mild) overhead.
+Direct getting a `ResourceBundle` instance and using it might be a bit faster, but at the cost of less readable code.
+Another consideration is laziness: this library is as lazy as possible by default and delays both loading a resource and producing any result already on the façade level until the resolution is inevitable.
+This is especially useful for making various error and logging messages that are a subject of a condition.
+For the cases when a resource bundle is repeated multiple times in a sequence, it is always possible to request a fully resolved instance; the resource context technique with try-with-resources actually uses the full resolution automatically, therefore comfortable use goes alongside with better performance.

 ## Prerequisites ##